gatling/frontline-doc/content/reference/current/user/simulations/index.md

   * `gradle clean frontLineJar -quiet` for gradle project

 {{< alert warning >}}
-Please make sure that the tools you are using are installed and available on the FrontLine machine, for example: `mvn`,  `sbt`, `git`, and `ssh`.
+Please make sure that the tools you are using are installed and available on the Gatling Enterprise machine, for example: `mvn`,  `sbt`, `git`, and `ssh`.
 {{< /alert >}}

 You can provide optional settings if you toggle **Advanced build configuration**.